Request for Proposals

 The fellowship provides an annual stipend of $10,000 (or $5,000 during a year including a mini-sabbatical) plus modest funding for curricular or co-curricular programming (e.g., invited speakers, class field trips, experiential education modules, and instructional technology).
 If the faculty member so wishes, the fellowship can count as her/his institutional service for part or all of the three-year term.

-The first incumbent of the Hyde Teaching Fellowship is Ronadh Cox, Professor of Geosciences, who will begin her 3-year term this coming fall.
-The next Hyde Teaching Fellow will be appointed to start in 2017-18, with subsequent appointments from a different academic division every 2-3 years thereafter.
+The current Hyde Teaching Fellows are Rónadh Cox, Professor of Geosciences and Steven Gerrard, Professor of Philosophy.
+Both are in their third year as Hyde Fellows.
+The next fellow will be appointed to start in 2020-21, with subsequent appointments from a different academic division every 1-2 years thereafter.

 Eligibility: Tenured members of the faculty and Senior Lecturers, from all departments and programs.

 Proposals: For fellowships to begin in fall 2020, please submit a statement of interest to the Dean of the Faculty by October 30, 2019.
 It should outline a three-year plan for teaching starting in the fall of 2020 and include goals for the fellowship period.
 For example: